mazwat/mazwat.github.io/software-architecture-lm.md

 *David R Parnas* - [*On the Criteria To Be Used in Decomposing Systems into Modules*](https://www.win.tue.nl/~wstomv/edu/2ip30/references/criteria_for_modularization.pdf)

 We can think of software much like a company and as most software is developed to serve business functions this is a perfect analogy.
 In the piece of code below the class ``Employee`` is serving methods for pay, archiving and reporting.
 In a company if the pay is not calculated properly the CEO of the company is responsible for it’s impact on the business, if the information is not saved then the CTO or Chief Technical Officer is responsible for failing to save records correctly.
-If the hours are not reported correctly then CFO the chief financial officer id responsible, as money is mis-spent.
+If the hours are not reported correctly then CFO the chief financial officer is responsible, as money is mis-spent.
 ```c#
 public class Employee {
 	public Money calculatePay();